Pope Pius XII's 1942 Christmas address: Contemporary reception

+Kazimierz Papée, the Polish ambassador to the Vatican, who met with Pius several days after the speech, wrote, "The pope is now convinced that he clearly and strongly, albeit generically, condemned German crimes in occupied countries.
+There lies the source of difficulties....
+Pius XII... due to his sensitive and delicate nature, the character of his studies and a certain one-sidedness of his career - exclusively diplomatic and far from [real] life - cannot speak a different language and passes by the realities of our time, not realizing how little an average Catholic can understand and remember from his enunciations, isolated from facts, complex and carefully polished."

 The speech elicited the strongest reaction in the Dutch Catholic Church.
 Archbishop of Utrecht, Johannes de Jong, saw the address as a signal for Catholics to publicly confront Nazism.
-A later pastoral letter from the Dutch bishops claimed to be "following a path indicated by our Holy Father, the Pope" and quoted the address: "The Church would be untrue to herself, ceasing to be a mother, if she turned a deaf ear to children's anguished cries."
+A later pastoral letter from the Dutch bishops stated they were "following a path indicated by our Holy Father, the Pope" and quoted the address: "The Church would be untrue to herself, ceasing to be a mother, if she turned a deaf ear to children's anguished cries."
 However, unlike the Christmas address, the Dutch letter went farther and "named names".

 Others were more guarded in their reactions.
 Bishop Konrad von Preysing of Berlin agreed that the address referred to Jews, but considered it not specific enough.
 Catholic Poles believed that the address referred to them alone and wished that the pope had identified the Germans as the perpetrators.
 The Polish government-in-exile in London remained dissatisfied with the address, wishing for a "more trenchant papal condemnation" that named the perpetrators.

 The German government expressed displeasure at the Christmas address and boycotted the pope's Christmas Eve liturgy.
 According to Pinchas Lapide's Three Popes and the Jews, on 27 December 1942 the Prague department of the RSHA reported the following about the Christmas broadcast, that "the Pope has repudiated the National-Socialist New European Order. ...He is virtually accusing the German people of injustice toward the Jews and makes himself the mouthpiece of the Jewish war criminals."
-However, Phayer claims he attempted to assuage the German ambassador, Diego von Bergen, by pulling him aside and assuring him that his remarks were intended for the Soviets and Stalin rather than the Germans.
+However, Phayer states that he attempted to assuage the German ambassador, Diego von Bergen, by pulling him aside and assuring him that his remarks were intended for the Soviets and Stalin rather than the Germans.